LivePersonInc/developer-center/pages/documents/Real Time Data/Messaging Operations API/methods/messagging-skill-segment.md

 indicator: messaging
 ---

-Retrieves messaging conversation related metrics at the site and skill level.
+Retrieves messaging conversation related metrics at and skill level.

-This method aggregation data about skill segment. each segment available for aggregation only by the time the segment is closed.
+This method returns data on metrics which a calculated for each skill separately.
+The logic behind these metrics is based on segments of Messaging conversations.
+A segment of a conversation is determined based on the skill assigned to it.
+A skill-segment begins when a consumer enters a skill’s queue, and once the skill changes (for example, when a transfer to another skill takes place), the segment ends.
+A single conversation may include more than one segment for each participating skill.
+This happens when the conversation is transferred to another skill and back to the original skill.

 ### Retrieving Messaging segment Data by Account and Skills